DavidJohnKelly/YoutubeDownloader/README.md

 ## Usage

   1. Copy a link to a youtube video or playlist.
     1a.
-Due to issues with Pafy, any videos that have comments or likes disabled are unable to be downloaded
+Due to issues with Pafy, any videos that have comments disabled are unable to be downloaded
   2. Paste this into the console once prompted.
   3. Enter 1 for video and 2 for only audio
   4. Specify required file extension from provided options